olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

-Set a different scratch area for this specific instance of the harness (a default is set but this lets you change the default):
+Set a different scratch area for this specific instance of the harness (a default is set by <machine>.ini but this lets you change the default):

 .. code-block:: bash